top of page

 Cybersecurity shouldn’t operate in a silo.
 It should support and enable the broader mission of the organization.

-✅ Actionable takeaway: Involve business leaders in security planning and risk discussions to ensure cybersecurity initiatives support strategic objectives like growth, operational efficiency, and customer trust.
+Actionable takeaway: Involve business leaders in security planning and risk discussions.
+This ensures cybersecurity initiatives support strategic objectives like growth, operational efficiency, and customer trust.

 2. Defining clear security roles and responsibilities

-Everyone in the organization should know what they're responsible for when it comes to protecting information and systems.
+Everyone in the organization should know their responsibilities regarding information and system protection.

-✅ Actionable takeaway: Document and communicate roles across the organization—from executive leadership to IT staff and end users—and make security part of job descriptions, onboarding, and performance reviews.
+Actionable takeaway: Document and communicate roles across the organization.
+From executive leadership to IT staff and end users, make security part of job descriptions and performance reviews.

 3. Establishing enforceable policies and procedures

-Policies should set expectations, and procedures should guide consistent execution.
+Policies should set expectations, while procedures guide consistent execution.
 Both should be realistic and enforceable.

-✅ Actionable takeaway: Review and update policies regularly.
-Train employees on how policies apply to their day-to-day work, and implement technical controls to support enforcement where appropriate.
+Actionable takeaway: Regularly review and update policies.
+Train employees on how policies apply to their day-to-day work.
+Implement technical controls to support enforcement.

 4. Maintaining compliance with regulatory standards

-Good governance includes staying up to date with applicable laws, regulations, and frameworks (like HIPAA, PCI-DSS, NIST, or ISO).
+Good governance includes staying updated with laws and regulations (like HIPAA, PCI-DSS, NIST, or ISO).

-✅ Actionable takeaway: Assign ownership for compliance oversight, and conduct regular gap assessments to ensure controls align with changing requirements and industry best practices.
+Actionable takeaway: Assign ownership for compliance oversight.
+Conduct regular gap assessments to ensure controls align with changing requirements and industry best practices.

 5. Driving accountability at all levels of the business

-✅ Actionable takeaway: Create feedback loops with regular reporting, metrics, and risk updates.
-Empower teams with visibility into their own performance and risks, and ensure leadership sets the tone from the top.
+Actionable takeaway: Create feedback loops with reporting, metrics, and risk updates.
+Empower teams with visibility into their own performance and risks, ensuring leadership sets the tone from the top.

-When governance is embedded in your organizational culture, cybersecurity becomes integrated into everyday decision-making — not an isolated concern.
+When governance is embedded in your culture, cybersecurity becomes part of everyday decision-making—not an isolated concern.

 Identify: Know What You Have and What's at Risk

 You can’t defend what you can’t see.
-The Identify function is about developing a deep understanding of your organization’s environment, including the assets, data, and systems that could be targeted.
+The Identify function is crucial for developing a deep understanding of your organization’s environment.
+This includes the assets, data, and systems that could be targeted.

 Key actions include: